 The content body of the HTTP PATCH message shall contain the updated partial representation of the session resource.

-Upon receiving the HTTP PATCH request from the FLUS source, the FLUS sink checks to see if such a session exists at the sink.
-If such a sink exists, FLUS sink shall update the session properties based on the values from the incoming request.
-Upon successful update of the requested session, the FLUS sink shall respond to the FLUS source with a 200 OK success message indicating that the session was successfully updated.
-The FLUS sink shall also include the session resource identifier of the session that is updated.
-As alternative to the 200 OK message, FLUS sink may send a 204 No Content success message without any message content to the FLUS source.
-If the session cannot be updated, the FLUS sink shall send a 403 message.
-If the session is not found, the FLUS sink shall send a 404 message.
+Upon receiving the HTTP PATCH request from the Control Source, the Control Sink checks to see if such a session exists at the sink.
+If such a sink exists, Control Sink shall update the session properties based on the values from the incoming request.
+Upon successful update of the requested session, the Control Sink shall respond to the Control Source with a 200 OK success message indicating that the session was successfully updated.
+The Control Sink shall also include the session resource identifier of the session that is updated.
+As alternative to the 200 OK message, Control Sink may send a 204 No Content success message without any message content to the Control Source.
+If the session cannot be updated, the Control Sink shall send a 403 message.
+If the session is not found, the Control Sink shall send a 404 message.

-The possible response messages from the FLUS sink, depending on whether the PATCH request is successful or unsuccessful, are shown in Table 7.4.2.1-1.
+The possible response messages from the Control Sink, depending on whether the PATCH request is successful or unsuccessful, are shown in Table 7.4.2.1-1.